Cancer

 Resources and support

-Rare Cancers Australia has a knowledge base that contains information about rare cancers, including specialised cancer services, support services and clinical trials.
+Rare Cancers Australia has information about rare cancers.
+This includes specialised cancer services, support services and clinical trials.

-Patient organisations have local groups where you can meet other people who have been diagnosed with cancer and have had treatment.
+Patient organisations have local groups where you can meet other people who have been diagnosed with cancer and are having treatment.

 Learn more here about the development and quality assurance of healthdirect content.